 Better work/life balance

-Work/life balance is vastly improved, particularly if you the flexibility to report into the office and work from the home as an option and can fine-tune the arrangement week by week.
+Work/life balance is vastly improved, allowing you to schedule your work around your personal life, particularly if you have the flexibility to report into the office and work from home as an option and can fine-tune the arrangement week by week.

 For you-You save on many costs associated with going to work- commuting, car wear and tear, fuel, road taxes, parking as well as indirect costs such as your professional wardrobe and dry-cleaning.